A parallel-in-time collocation method using diagonalization: theory and implementation for linear problems: Conclusion

 \section{Conclusion}

-In this paper an implementation of a diagonalization-based parallel-in-time integrator is presented.
-Going from the theoretical description and analysis of these methods to an actual parallel implementation yields quite a few expected and some unexpected challenges.
-Using an $\alpha$-circulant, all-at-once preconditioner for a simple Richardson iteration, the diagonalization of this preconditioner leads to an appealing time-parallel method without the need to find a suitable coarsening strategy.
-We extend this idea to collocation problems and show a way to solve the local problems on each time-step efficiently again in parallel, making this method doubly-parallel-in-time.
-Based on convergence theory and error bounds, we propose an effective and applicable strategy to adaptively select the crucial $\alpha$ parameter for each iteration.
+In this paper, an analysis and an implementation of a diagonalization-based parallel-in-time integrator for linear problems is presented.
+Using an $\alpha$-circulant, "all-at-once" preconditioner within a simple Richardson iteration, the diagonalization of this preconditioner leads to an appealing time-parallel method without the need to find a suitable coarsening strategy.
+Convergence is very fast in many cases so that this does not even require an outer Krylov solver to get an efficient parallel-in-time method.
+We extend this idea to high-order collocation problems and show a way to solve the local problems on each time-step efficiently again in parallel, making this method doubly parallel-in-time.
+Based on the convergence theory and error bounds, we propose an effective and applicable strategy to adaptively select the crucial $\alpha$-parameter for each iteration.
 However, depending on the size of the collocation problem, we show that some of these $\alpha$ lead to non-diagonalizable inner systems, which need to be avoided.
-This theoretical part is augmented by a thorough description of the parallel implementation, which is named Paralpha.
-We estimate the expected speedup, provide a verification of the adaptive choice of the parameters and, finally, show actual parallel runs on a high-performance computing system on up to $2304$ cores.
-These parallel test demonstrate that Paralpha does indeed yield a significant decrease of time-to-solution, even far beyond the point of saturation of spatial parallelization.
+This theoretical part is augmented by a thorough description of the parallel implementation.
+We estimate the expected speedup, provide verification of the adaptive choice of the parameters and, finally, show actual parallel runs on a high-performance computing system on up to $2304$ cores.
+These parallel tests demonstrate that our proposed approach does indeed yield a significant decrease in time-to-solution, even far beyond the point of saturation of spatial parallelization.

 By design, the diagonalization-based parallel-in-time integrators work only for linear problems with constant coefficients.
-In order to solve more complex, more realistic problems, they have to be coupled to e.g.~Newton methods.
+In order to solve more complex, more realistic problems, they have to be coupled to a nonlinear solver.
 Here, they work as inner solvers for an inexact outer Newton iteration.
-As such, the challenges and their solutions presented here are still valid.
-The obvious next step is to extend this implementation and the results to nonlinear problems, using the existing theory from the literature and our own extensions as described in this paper.
+As such, the challenges and solutions presented here are still valid.
+In future work, we will extend this implementation and the results to nonlinear problems, using the existing theory from the literature and our own extensions as described in this paper.
+Although not required, coupling the adaptive strategy with outer iterations of a Krylov solver is an interesting field of future research.